Doctors Life Insurance For 2021 – Private & NHS

 Whole of life insurance

 A life insurance option that differs from term insurance as it is open-ended.
 Whole of life insurance pays out when you die, and there is no time scale as it is an open-ended plan.
-Whole of life insurance generally costs more than term insurance.
+Whole of life insurance for doctors generally costs more than term insurance.

 Considerations when Taking Out a Life Insurance Policy